kizu/tenkan/README.md

     Doing so would clone the tenkan to your project, so you could use and update it without any hassle.

+## Developing

+If you've cloned the repo as a submodule and you'd want to contribute, then you'll need to update the push url to the non-read-only one.
+For this repo it would be

+    git remote set-url --push origin git@github.com:kizu/tenkan.git

+If you've forked it, then replace `kizu` with your username.

 - - -

 To be continued…